DSTIXX05/alx-low_level_programming/0x09-static_libraries/README.md

-I'm so clueless on this
+this project is on libraries in C.